oklahomer/protoactor-go-sender-example/README.md

 - rmeote/remote-pong ...
 A process that returns pong message to sender.
 - remote/remote-ping-send ...
 A process that sends message to pong actor by Send().
 The recipient cannot refer to the sender actor.
 - remote/remote-ping-request ...
 A process that sends message to pong actor by Request().
 The recipient actor can refer to the sender actor.
-- remote/remote-poing-future ...
+- remote/remote-ping-future ...
 A process that sends message to pong actor by RequestFuture().
 Context.Sender() does not return the PID of sender actor but that of actor.Future.

 # Cluster Grain
 - cluster/messages ...
 Contain Protobuf serializable message structures and generated actor.Actor implementation for gRPC based communication.

 ## Cluster Grain usage with remote communication
+Below implementation uses Consul Cluster Provider for service discovery
-- cluster/cluster-pong-remote ...
+- cluster-consul/cluster-pong ...
 A process that returns pong message to the sender based on remote actor implementation.
-- cluster/cluster-ping-send ...
+- cluster-consul/cluster-ping-send ...
 A process that sends message to pong actor by Send().
 The recipient cannot refer to the sender actor.
-- cluster/cluster-ping-request ...
+- cluster-consul/cluster-ping-request ...
 A process that sends message to pong actor by Request().
 The recipient actor can refer to the sender actor.
-- cluster/cluster-ping-future ...
+- cluster-consul/cluster-ping-future ...
 A process that sends message to pong actor by RequestFuture().
 Context.Sender() does not return the PID of sender actor but that of actor.Future.

 ## Cluster Grain usage with gRPC based communication
+Below implementation uses Consul Cluster Provider for service discovery
-- cluster/cluster-pong-grpc ...
+- cluster-consul/cluster-pong-grpc ...
 A process that returns pong message to the sender via gRPC service.
-- cluster/cluster-ping-grpc ...
+- cluster-consul/cluster-ping-grpc ...
 A process that sends message to pong actor over gRPC based service.

+## Cluster with Automanaged Cluster Provider
+Below implementation uses Automanaged Cluster Provider for service discovery
+- cluster-automanaged/cluster-pong ...
+A process that returns pong message to the sender based on remote actor implementation.
+- cluster-automanaged/cluster-ping-future ...
+A process that sends message to pong actor by Request().
+The recipient actor can refer to the sender actor.

 # References
 - [[Golang] Protoactor-go 101: Introduction to golang's actor model implementation](https://blog.oklahome.net/2018/07/protoactor-go-introduction.html)